Drakelow Tunnels

-Drakelow Tunnels are a former underground military complex beneath the Blakeshall Estate north of Kidderminster, Worcestershire, covering 285000 sqft, with a total length of around 3.5 mi.
+Drakelow Tunnels are an underground former military complex beneath the Blakeshall Estate north of Kidderminster, Worcestershire, covering 285000 sqft, with a total length of around 3.5 mi.
 They were originally built as a Second World War shadow factory, and were developed during the Cold War to be a fall-back government centre.

 History

 World War II

 In mid-April 1941, the Ministry of Aircraft Production informed the Treasury of their intention to build an underground factory of 250000 sqft in sandstone hills at Drakelow, Wolverley, near the village of Kinver and the town of Kidderminster, for use by "one of the engine or gun factories in the Coventry or Birmingham area".
 The cost of the facility was estimated at £285,000.
 Sir Alexander Gibb & Partners were contracted to supervise the construction, which began in June 1941 with a provisional completion date of 6 July 1942.

 By early July 1942, work was well behind schedule and costs had risen to £983,000.
 Shortly before that date, the Rover car company was selected as the user of the factory.
 Rover were at the time manufacturing engines for the Bristol Aeroplane Company.
 It was also intended to supply components to Rover's main shadow factories at Acocks Green and Solihull, to supply spare parts, and to act as a backup facility if either of the main shadow factories was damaged by enemy action.
 The cost to complete was estimated at a further £184,000; Rover’s requirements included acid-resistant floors and specially painted walls in production areas.

 Drakelow, originally called "Drakelow Underground Dispersal Factory", was designated Rover No. 1D factory (the D referring to 'Dispersal').
 The first machine tools were installed in November 1942 and full production was achieved in May 1943.
 The main output was parts for Mercury and Pegasus radial engines, respectively used in aircraft such as the Bristol Blenheim and Sunderland flying boat.

 The underground factory consisted of a number of tunnels laid out in a grid system.
 The main tunnels, numbered 1 to 4, were each 18 ft wide and 16 ft high.
 These were mainly used for access and movement of materials.
 Smaller cross-tunnels provided the main workshop and storage space.
 The area occupied by the works was approximately 54 acres with an additional 40 acres used in conjunction with construction and accommodation.
 The tunnels had a floor area of 284931 sqft, of which 85507 sqft was not required by Rover and was used as an RAF stores area.
 There were also a number of surface buildings which included a boiler house, coal stores, electricity sub stations and a fire station.

 The Mercury and Pegasus manufacturing ended in July 1945.
 Drakelow was retained for the storage of machine tools and work relating to development and manufacture of the Meteor tank engine until the mid-1950s.